jbirnick/polybar-timer/README.md

 Example:<br>
 `polybar.sh increase 60 ; polybar.sh update <pid of tail process>'`

-- ### `new <MINUTES> <TIMER_LABEL> [ACTION=""]`
+- ### `new <MINUTES> <TIMER_LABEL_RUNNING> <TIMER_LABEL_PAUSED> [ACTION=""]`
   1. If there is a timer already running it gets killed.
-  2. Creates a timer of length `MINUTES` minutes and `TIMER_LABEL` as its label and sets its action to `ACTION`.
+  2. Creates a timer of length `MINUTES` minutes and `TIMER_LABEL_RUNNING` as its label and sets its action to `ACTION`.
+If this timer gets paused at some point, the label will be replaced by `TIMER_LABEL_PAUSED`.

 - ### `increase <SECONDS>`
-  If there is no timer running, nothing happens and it exits with 1.
+  If there is no timer set, nothing happens and it exits with 1.
-  If there is a timer running, it is extended by `SECONDS` seconds.
-This can also be negative and the the timer gets shortened.
+  If there is a timer set, it is extended by `SECONDS` seconds.
+This can also be negative in that case shortens the timer.
 Then it exits with 0.

+- ### `togglepause`
+  If there is no timer set at all it exits with 1.
+If there is a timer running it gets paused and it exits with 0.
+If there is a timer set which is already paused, it gets resumed and it exits with 0.

 - ### `cancel`
   If there is a timer running it gets canceled.
 The `ACTION` will not get executed.

-- ### `pause`
-  If there is a timer running it's paused.
-If there is a timer running which is already paused, it restarts.

 ## Tips & Tricks